Charelk2/Flinkdink2/README.md

 The default credentials are **demo@example.com** / **password**.
 You can also register a new account using the **Sign Up** page.
 Successful authentication returns a token stored in `localStorage` by the `AuthProvider`.
+Access this context via the `useAuth` hook exported from `src/contexts/authHelpers.js`.

 During development the API server runs on `http://localhost:3001`, so the `VITE_API_BASE_URL` variable should point there.
 For production builds set it to